eliotk/open-cultivar/content/cultivars/nova-elderberry.md

 slug: nova-elderberry
 image: /images/uploads/novablackelder.webp
 description: >-
-  The 'Nova' elderberry ($Sambucus\ canadensis\ 'Nova'$) is a popular, easy-to-grow cultivar of the American Elderberry, known for its reliable yield and sweet, large fruit.
+  The 'Nova' elderberry (Sambucus canadensis) is a popular, easy-to-grow cultivar of the American Elderberry, known for its reliable yield and sweet, large fruit.
+A seedling of Adams No. 2, it was selected in 1946 and later released by the AgCanada Research Station in Kentville, Nova Scotia, in 1959.
+  The variety was named after its province of origin.

   * Fruit Characteristics: Produces abundant clusters of deep purple-black berries that are generally considered sweet and are excellent for processing into juice, jams, jellies, and wine.
 They ripen in late summer/early August, often earlier than the 'York' variety.